Protecting the Best Interests of Children in San Diego for Over 30 years

 Local Child Support Agencies & Community Resources

-Families managing child support in La Mesa can get help from the San Diego County Department of Child Support Services.
+Families managing child support in La Mesa, El Cajon, or Lemon Grove can get help from the San Diego County Department of Child Support Services.
 The department offers guidance with establishing, enforcing, and changing support orders.
 Those living in La Mesa or neighboring cities may visit the local office for answers about paperwork, payment systems, and questions related to their situation.

 Community resources include financial counseling, parenting classes, and programs from local nonprofits.
 These resources help parents manage money wisely and support their children's needs.
 Access to local services helps families maintain stable arrangements and encourages ongoing cooperation between parents.